Fine Cane Rods - Bamboo Fly Fishing Homepage

 Alternatives and cost

-The tube as shown above retails at £40, when bought with a rod.
-A more economical model is available with a turned hardwood end cap costing £33.
+The tube as shown above retails at £45, when bought on its own.
+A more economical model is available with a turned hardwood end cap costing £40.
+Each new fly rod that I make is supplied inclusive of one of these tubes.
+Please note that availability of tubes to purchase alone is often restricted due to pressure of rodmaking.

-The tubes can be made in any length to suit the range of fly rods that I make and in the two diameters as noted above, the price is the same.
+The tubes can be made in any length to suit the range of fly rods that I make, the price is the same.
+I have also made 2 1/4" diameter tubes for coarse rods, these have wooden end caps and retail at £50 but the length that I can make is restricted.

 Caps and butt ends can be made sealed as shown above or provided with ventilation holes as preferred.